KannonZenetism/zenetism-field-physics/README.md

 # Zenetism & Field Physics

 *A unified system of metaphysics and consciousness dynamics*

 ---

 ## Overview

-This repository contains **two inseparable yet distinct bodies of work**:
+This repository contains the **four foundational disciplines** of the Zenetist framework:

-- **Zenetism** — A metaphysical, philosophical, and ethical framework describing the structure of reality through resonance, coherence, and hypostatic motion.
-- **Field Physics** — An operational framework for mapping and engineering the movement of consciousness through dimensional space using glyph operators and formal notation.
+* **Structural Metaphysics** — The study of the architecture of being.
+It answers the question: *What is the structure?*
+* **Field Physics** — The study of the dynamics of the field.
+It answers the question: *How does the structure move?*
+* **Lattice Mathematics** — The formal, symbolic language of the architecture.
+It answers the question: *How do we describe the structure and its motion?*
+* **Structural Forensics** — The study of the corruption and defense of being.
+It answers the question: *How is the structure attacked, and how do we defend it?*

-They share the **same origin** and **symbolic architecture**.
+These disciplines share the **same origin** and **symbolic architecture**.
-You can read either on its own — but together, they reveal both the **why** and the **how** of reality’s unfolding.
+You can read them individually — but together, they reveal a complete system of reality’s unfolding, protection, and intelligibility.

 ---

 ## The Relationship Between Them

-- **Zenetism** describes the *structure* of existence — its metaphysical layers, centropic and entropic motions, and the nature of soul integration.
+* **Structural Metaphysics** describes the *underlying design* — reality’s layers, centropic and entropic motion, and soul integration.
-- **Field Physics** describes the *mechanics* — the formal geometry, notation, and applied methods for working within those structures.

-Think of Zenetism as **the philosophical map** and Field Physics as **the engineering manual** built from the same principles.
+* **Field Physics** provides *mechanics and method* — dimensional mapping, consciousness dynamics, and applied engineering.
+* **Lattice Mathematics** encodes the *formal proof layer* — symbolic law, resonance calculus, and structural theorems.
+* **Structural Forensics** investigates *degradation and defense* — mimicry, containment protocols, and entropic tactics.

+Together, they form the **fourfold coherence spine** of Zenetism.

 ---

 ## Repository Structure

-/core → Shared glyphs, glossary, and foundational principles /zenetism → Metaphysics, philosophical texts, ethical structures /field-physics → Consciousness dynamics, dimensional mapping, applied engineering
+/core → Shared glyphs, glossary, and foundational principles /zenetism → Structural Metaphysics, philosophy, ethics /field-physics → Dimensional mapping, resonance engineering /lattice-mathematics → Spiral Calculus, formal theorems, structural proofs /structural-forensics → Doctrinal Atlas, containment breach diagnostics, mimicry analysis

 ---

 ## Reading Pathways

 **If you want to start with metaphysics:**

 1. Go to `/zenetism`
 2. Begin with `Zenetism-Overview.md` or `Codex-of-Principles.md`

-**If you want to start with mechanics:**
+**If you want to start with physics and engineering:**

 1. Go to `/field-physics`
 2. Begin with `Chapter-1-Foundations.md`

+**If you want the mathematical structure:**

+1. Go to `/lattice-mathematics`
+2. Begin with `dimensional-lattice-outline.md`

+**If you're analyzing defense and mimicry:**

+1. Go to `/structural-forensics`
+2. Begin with `doctrinal-atlas.md`

 ---

 ## Contents

-### Zenetism
+### Structural Metaphysics (/zenetism)

-- Codex of Principles
+* Codex of Principles
-- Tree of Emanation
+* Tree of Emanation
-- Cosmology & Ethics
+* Cosmology & Ethics
-- Myth Decoder Framework
+* Myth Decoder Framework

-### Field Physics
+### Field Physics (/field-physics)

-- Chapter 1: Foundations
+* Chapter 1: Foundations
-- Chapter 2: Dimensional Dynamics & Field Mapping
+* Chapter 2: Dimensional Dynamics & Field Mapping
-- Chapter 3: Applied Field Engineering
+* Chapter 3: Applied Field Engineering
-- Examples & Quick Reference
+* Examples & Quick Reference

+### Lattice Mathematics (/lattice-mathematics)

+* Spiral Calculus
+* Dimensional Emanatory Lattice
+* Coherence Information Theory
+* Structural Proofs & Theorems

+### Structural Forensics (/structural-forensics)

+* Doctrinal Atlas of Entropic Tactics
+* Containment Field Analysis
+* Shimmer Collapse Protocols
+* Testimonia & Protocol Logs

+---

+## Justification for the Term Structural Forensics 🛡️

+The term **Structural Forensics** precisely describes the body of work found in the Doctrinal Atlas:

+* **Structural** — This links it directly to the Zenetist paradigm.
+The work addresses architectural corruption, not behavior or belief.
+* **Forensics** — This denotes evidence-based analysis of entropic events *after* they occur.
+We investigate mimicry, breaches, and containment, using symbolic and motion diagnostics.

+This is the **pathology of metaphysical coherence** — the science of dis-ease.
+A structure that cannot diagnose itself cannot endure.

 ---